cvetomir-todorov/CecoChat/docs/ai-detected-issues.md

 `Math.Abs(hash) % partitionCount` in `CecoChat.Backplane/Partitioner.cs:23` into a
 `DivideByZeroException` on every message, across the whole fleet.

+Nothing on the write path catches it either. `CecoChat.Config.Service/Endpoints/ConfigValidation.cs` validates only that the element *name* matches a regex and that the *value* is non-empty - the semantic validators (`PartitioningValidator`, `SnowflakeValidator`) live exclusively on the subscriber side, which is the path that skips them.
+So there is no layer anywhere that rejects `partitioning.partition-count = 0`.

+The logs actively disguise this: `NotifyConfigChange` writes `"Using existing config for {X}"` and then immediately `"Using new {X} configuration"` before assigning.

 ## Lost updates on user chat state

 `CecoChat.Chats.Service/Backplane/StateConsumer.cs:147,178`,